Azure/application-gateway-kubernetes-ingress/docs/troubleshootings/troubleshooting-agic-fails-with-aad-pod-identity-breakingchange.md

 | `AzureIdentity` | `azureIdentity` |
 | `Selector`      | `selector`      |

-***NOTE*** ASK recommends to use AAD Pod Identity with version >= 1.6.0
+***NOTE*** AKS recommends to using AAD Pod Identity with version >= 1.6.0

-#### AGIC fix to adapt to the break change
+#### AGIC fix to adapt to the breaking change
-Updated AGIC helm templates to use the right fields regarding AAD Pod Identity, [PR](https://github.com/Azure/application-gateway-kubernetes-ingress/pull/825/files) for reference.
+Updated AGIC Helm templates to use the right fields regarding AAD Pod Identity, [PR](https://github.com/Azure/application-gateway-kubernetes-ingress/pull/825/files) for reference.

-### Resolve the issue
+### Resolving the issue
-It's recommended to upgrade your AGIC to release 1.2.0 and then apply AAD Pod Identity version >= 1.6.0
+It's recommended you upgrade your AGIC to release 1.2.0 and then apply AAD Pod Identity version >= 1.6.0
 #### Upgrade AGIC to 1.2.0
-AGIC version at least [v1.2.0-rc2](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/CHANGELOG/CHANGELOG-1.2.md#v120-rc2) or release [v1.2.0](https://github.com/Azure/application-gateway-kubernetes-ingress/releases/tag/1.2.0) will be required.
+AGIC version [v1.2.0](https://github.com/Azure/application-gateway-kubernetes-ingress/releases/tag/1.2.0) will be required.

 ```
 # https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/docs/how-tos/helm-upgrade.md